cristicmf/dao/docs/Tutorials.md

 Before we go on to test this, we will consider the performance impact of this setup.
 Let's start by analyzing the call-chain when someone invokes 'send'.
 It would look like this.

-1. User calls Coin actions
+1. User calls coin actions.
-2. Coin actions calls user database (to do user existence check)
+2. Coin actions calls user database (to do user existence check).
-3. Coin actions calls coin database (to alter the balances)
+3. Coin actions calls coin database (to alter the balances).
-4. Coin database calls DOUG (to check if caller is an actions contract)
+4. Coin database calls DOUG (to check if caller is an actions contract).

 This means every time a user wants to transfer coins, three contract-to-contract calls will be made.
-That in itself is not that bad, because a call costs only 40 gas as of now (2016-01-11), but it also involves packing and sending data back and forth so will probably add at least 1000 gas or so to the total.
+That in itself is not bad, because a call costs only 40 gas as of now (2016-01-11), but it also involves packing and sending data back and forth so will probably add at least several hundred gas to the total.

 What we could do is to merge steps 2 and 3 by combining the user and coin databases into one, but that is not completely without risk.

 If all we do is combine the two databases so one could check if a user is registered and what their coin balance is at the same time, then that wouldn't be so bad.
 That's just an accessor function, and if at some point we want to decouple the two components we can still do that - just stop doing that function in actions contracts.

 If want to automatically check user status **when writing**, i.e. as part of the send function in the database contract, then we're stuck with it until we choose to replace the entire database because that would be the only way to change it back.

 This is a good example of why the separation is important.
 Not having it could lead to hard problems.
 Maybe in some systems it's worth saving a few hundred gas by lumping everything together, but generally that is not the case.
 At least not in my experience.
-A send here involves a transaction plus the altering of two storage slots, and only that costs at least 31000 (21k for tx and 5k per storage slot manipulation).
+A send here involves a transaction plus the altering of two storage slots, and only that costs at least 31000 (21k for tx and 5k per storage slot manipulation), but possible upwards of 61k.

 A better solution could be to allow bulk operations (through arrays), like checking X users, and doing X sends at once.
-The memory used for that is cheap, and would make sends cost less on average.
+Expanding memory is cheap, and would make sends cost less on average.

+### Step 4

+Time to deploy.

+TODO

 ## Database Providers